flutter/website/tutorials/layout/index.md

 <div class="row"> <div class="col-md-6" markdown="1">

+This layout consists of a column of two rows, each with 2 images.
-Each tile in this grid uses a Container to add a rounded grey border.
+Each image uses a Container to add a rounded grey border and margins.
-The grid also uses a Container to change the screen's background color.
+The Column uses a Container to change the background to a more translucent grey.

 </div> <div class="col-md-6" markdown="1">